Projective measure without projective Baire: Stratified Type-1 Amalgamation

 Thus $\bar q\res I \in \Dam^I_f$.
 Repeat the argument above to show $\bar p\res (-\infty,-1] \in \Dam^{(-\infty,-1]}_f$.
 As $\bar q(0)^0=\bar q(0)^1=1$ by assumption, (\ref{in:blowup}) holds for $i=0$.
 Let $b = f(\pi_0(\bar p(-1))) \cdot f^{-1}(\pi_1(\bar p(1)))$.
 As $\bar q(0) \leq \bar p(0) \leq b$, clearly

 Thus, finally $\bar q \in \am$. \end{proof}

-Finally, we are ready to state and prove the main theorem of this section: \begin{thm} $(P,\am)$ is a stratified extension on $J=[(\lambda_0)^+,\kappa)$. \end{thm} \begin{proof} We proceed to define a stratification of $\am$. $\am$ is going to be stratified above $(\lambda_0)^+$, but in general not above $\lambda_0$, which comes from the fact that possibly $B_0$ and $B_1$ conspire to yield antichains of size $(\lambda_0)^+$. \footnote{This is the case if we amalgamate e.g. over copies of the Cohen algebra, as was shown by Shelah, which is why he invented sweetness.
-The same seems to occur for Random algebras, although I have no concrete example.}
+Finally, we are ready to state and prove the main theorem of this section: \begin{thm} $(P,\am)$ is a stratified extension on $J=I \setminus (\lambda_0)^+$. \end{thm} \begin{proof} We proceed to define a stratification of $\am$. $\am$ is going to be stratified above $(\lambda_0)^+$, but in general not above $\lambda_0$, which comes from the fact that possibly $B_0$ and $B_1$ conspire to yield antichains of size $(\lambda_0)^+$. \footnote{This is the case if we amalgamate, e.g., over copies of the Cohen algebra, as was shown by Shelah which is why he invented sweetness---see \cite{shelah:amalgamation}.
+Perhaps the same occurs for Random algebras, although we are currently unable mention a concrete example.}

 For notational convenience, we define $\bar q \alol \bar p$ for arbitrary $\Int$-sequences $\bar q,\bar p \in {}^\Int(P\times B_0\times B_1)$ and for $\lambda \geq \lambda_0$: $\bar q \alol \bar p$ exactly if for every $i\in\Int$, $\bar q(i)^P \leqlo^\lambda \bar p(i)^P$ and for every $i\in\Int\setminus\{0\}$ we have $\pi(\bar q(i)^P)\forces_Q \pi_j(\bar q(i)) = \pi_j(\bar p(i))$---or equivalently,